CooldudePUGS/VTOL-Guide/README.md

 ## Advocate
 ![vtol-advocate](https://user-images.githubusercontent.com/70904206/219881630-79ed35b9-1590-4bf6-a093-67049fd48d89.png)
-The third screen is an implementation of Spoon's [Adovate Tool](https://github.com/ASpoonPlaysGames/Advocate), where you can convert an old style skin mod to a mod that can be installed by everyone like a normal mod.
+The third screen is an implementation of Spoon's [Advocate Tool](https://github.com/ASpoonPlaysGames/Advocate), where you can convert an old style skin mod to a mod that can be installed by everyone like a normal mod.
 Please give credit to the original skin owner while doing this.
 (If confused, following the earlier link to Github describes how to set up Advocate)

 ## External Tools
 ![vtol-external-tools](https://user-images.githubusercontent.com/70904206/219881655-f6a44137-6daf-49b1-9daf-aebbc3e44da4.png)